7 August 2014

-The Fellowships Committee (FC) is responsible for selecting which applicants will receive fellowships to each of the ICANN International public meetings, utilizing the vetted applications garnered through the online application system.
+The Fellowships Committee (FC) is responsible for selecting which applicants have met the minimum requirements to be eligible to receive fellowships to each of the ICANN Public meetings, utilizing the vetted applications garnered through the online Fellowship application system.

 The objectives of the Committee are: